 Colorado State University’s online MS in artificial intelligence and machine learning teaches students how optimal system analysis and design can solve complex, organization-wide issues.
 The curriculum addresses the latest deep-learning libraries and technologies and how they can be applied in various industries.

-Courses cover topics such as the design and analysis of algorithms; the foundations of artificial intelligence; the foundations of computer vision; principles of machine learning; and neural networks.
-The program consists of 39 credits.
+The program will help students advance their professional programming, computer vision, machine learning, and artificial intelligence knowledge.
+Courses cover topics such as the design and analysis of algorithms; the foundations of artificial intelligence; the foundations of computer vision; principles of machine learning; principles of software development; and a capstone: applying machine learning and neural networks.
+The program consists of 30 to 33 credits.

 Massachusetts Institute of Technology (Professional Certificate in ML and AI)

 MIT Professional Education offers a professional certificate in Machine Learning (ML) and Artificial Intelligence (AI).
-This program aims to meet the rising needs for AI-knowledgeable professionals to help organizations leverage the power of ML safely and efficiently.
-This course requires 16 days to complete and is designed for computer science professionals with or without bachelor’s degrees.
+This program aims to meet the rising need for AI-knowledgeable professionals to help organizations leverage the power of ML safely and efficiently.
+This certificate is awarded upon successful completion of 16 or more days of qualifying short program courses in professional education.

 Once registered, students take classes online or on-campus at MIT during the summer months.
 Once students complete their qualifying course, they have 36 months to complete additional courses.
 Core courses include machine learning for big data and text processing: foundations or advanced.
 Elective courses include advanced reinforcement learning and deep learning for AI and computer vision.